Wall Street is mixed as Nvidia gets back to falling

-NEW YORK (AP) — Another return toward Earth for Nvidia is keeping the U.S. stock market down on Tuesday, even though most of Wall Street is rising.
+NEW YORK (AP) — Most of Wall Street is rising on Tuesday, but another return toward Earth for Nvidia is keeping the U.S. stock market in check.

-The S&P 500 slipped 0.3% in midday trading, despite gains for the majority of stocks within the index.
+The S&P 500 was mostly unchanged in afternoon trading, despite gains for the majority of stocks within the index.
 It's a slowdown for the market, coming off Monday’s vigorous rebound following its first losing week in four.

 Much of the focus was on Nvidia and other winners of the artificial-intelligence frenzy, as usual.
 Their sensational growth has been one of the top reasons the U.S. stock market has hit records despite a slowing job market and still-high inflation.
 But their prices have shot so high that critics say they look too expensive and are reminiscent of the 2000 dot-com bubble that ultimately burst and nearly halved the S&P 500.

-Because Nvidia is so large, worth close to $5 trillion, it was the heaviest weight dragging the S&P 500 lower on Tuesday.
-Without it, the index would have been close to flat.
+Because Nvidia is so large, worth close to $5 trillion, it was the heaviest weight on the S&P 500 Tuesday.

 Nvidia oftentimes can dictate the movement of index funds that track the S&P 500, which sit at the heart of many 401(k) accounts.
 A day earlier, Nvidia’s rally of nearly 6% was the biggest reason the S&P 500 erased nearly all its loss from last week.